-- Construction of Gatineau 2 will allow LAC to further consolidate its archival holdings at its Gatineau campus while expanding its capacity for meeting future needs.
-It will also provide LAC with a renewed, state-of-the-art, sustainable real property portfolio for the foreseeable future.
+- Construction of the new preservation facility will allow LAC to further consolidate its archival holdings at its Gatineau campus while expanding its capacity for meeting future needs.
+It will also provide LAC with a renewed, state-of-the-art, sustainable real property portfolio for the foreseeable future

 - Support the storage and long-term preservation of LAC's existing and future analogue textual holdings

-- Gatineau 2 will be designed to modern standards, using state-of-the-art technology to provide optimum conditions to facilitate the long-term preservation of LAC's textual archival holdings.
+- The new preservation facility will be designed to modern standards, using state-of-the-art technology to provide optimum conditions to facilitate the long-term preservation of LAC's textual archival holdings

-- Linking Gatineau 2 with LAC's existing Preservation Centre in Gatineau will reduce the risk posed by moving holdings between two buildings, while achieving operational efficiencies and minimizing duplication of infrastructure support.
+- Linking with LAC's existing Preservation Centre in Gatineau will reduce the risk posed by moving holdings between two buildings, while achieving operational efficiencies and minimizing duplication of infrastructure support

 - Promote Economic Growth